post featured image

 • Once the pork is browned all over, pour in the braising liquid.
 Arrange the herbs and garlic head in the pot with the pork, cover and place in the oven.

 • Braise for 3 hours or so (start checking at 2 and a half hours for boneless), flipping the pork halfway through.
 Once the pork is just shy of fork tender, remove the pork from the oven and arrange the onions and apples around the pork.
-Cover and return to the oven for another 45 minutes to 1 hour.
+Cover and return to the oven for another 30-45 minutes.
 The pork should be very tender at this point.

-• Remove the pork and let it rest in its juices for 30 minutes before serving.
+• Remove the pork from the oven and let it rest in the braising liquid for 30 minutes before serving.
 Squeeze the garlic cloves out of the husk into the broth or onto the pork.
+Season braising liquid to taste with salt and pepper.
+Serve the juices spooned over the pork, apples, and onions.

 Notes